Skip to content

 Modeserver.auth_modeIdentity SourceTypical Use

-Trusted mode"trusted"X-OpenViking-Account / X-OpenViking-User / optional X-OpenViking-Agent, plus root_api_key on non-localhost deployments.
+Trusted mode"trusted"X-OpenViking-Account / X-OpenViking-User, plus root_api_key on non-localhost deployments.
 Role is looked up from APIKeyManager if the user exists.Behind a trusted gateway or internal network boundary

 Dev mode"dev"No authentication, always ROOTLocal development only